In message-based systems, the messages are part of the contract, which defines how services communicate with each other.

-- Update senders and publishers use the new message contract when sending/publishing messages
+- Update senders and publishers to use the new message contract when sending/publishing messages

-This may be done gradually, deploying endpoint by endpoint as suited.
-Endpoints that are not upgraded and reference the previous contracts assembly, will be unaware of the newly added data as it will be ignored during deserialization.
+This may be done gradually, deploying endpoint by endpoint as needed.
+Endpoints that are not upgraded and reference the previous contracts assembly will be unaware of the newly added data as it will be ignored during deserialization.

 - Update receivers to target the new contracts assembly

-- Add an additonal message handler that can handle new message contract
+- Add an additional message handler that can handle new message contract

 - Adjust the handler that handled the previous contract version:

 - Adjust message processing by assigning a default value to the missing properties.
 It's necessary to carefully examine what the default values for the added properties will be.
-In particular, it's important to consider how clients might interpret the default value and provide appropriate guidelines for them.
+In particular, consider how clients might interpret the default value and provide appropriate guidelines for them.